Kangvai: History

 The Vaiphei Students Association, called Zillai, is based in Kangvai, and celebrated its 75th anniversary (Platinum Jubilee) in 2014.

 During World War II, the Tedim Road was laid by the British administration as part of its defence against Japanese invasion.
-The road-widening project in the Torbung area (between Oksonbung and Leisang) was contracted to Thawngzagin of Kangvai.
+The road-widening project in the Torbung area (between Oksonbung and Leisang) was contracted to a Kangvai man named Thawngzagin.
 The labourers were paid one and a half rupee as daily wages, which appears to have been exploitative.
 When the British withdrew from Tedim to Imphal, seven decisive battles were fought along Tedim Road.
 All the villages within seven kilometre distance of the road were asked to be evacuated within two days.
 The villagers of Kangvai mostly went to southwest Manipur to stay with relatives or acquaintances.
 They originally planned to stay at Ukha Loikhai, on the western side of Thangjing Hill, but that village did not have enough food supplies to support them.
 Modern commentators notice that no refugee camps were set up anywhere in the vicinity, which must have caused considerable hardship.

 Being on the border between the valley district of Bishnupur and hill district of Churachandpur, Kangvai is often a site of dispute and contestation.
 Bandhs (shutdowns) and blockades are conducted here as well as at Torbung as a way of asserting the rights and privileges of the valley and hill communities.